-In a recent speech to the International Monetary Fund economist Larry Summers argued that since near zero interest rates have not stimulated GDP growth sufficiently to reach full employment, we probably need a negative interest rate.
-By this he means a negative monetary rate set by the Fed to equal the “natural” rate, which he believes is now negative.
+In a recent speech to the International Monetary Fund, economist Larry Summers argued that since near-zero interest rates have not stimulated GDP growth sufficiently to reach full employment, we probably need a negative interest rate.
+By this, he means a negative monetary rate set by the Federal Reserve to equal the “natural” rate, which he believes is now negative.
 The natural rate, as Summers uses the term, means the rate that would equalize planned saving with planned investment, and thereby, as Keynes taught us, result in full employment.
-With near zero monetary rates, current inflation already pushes us to a negative real rate of interest, but that is still insufficiently negative, in Summers’ view, to equalize planned investment with planned saving and thereby stimulate GDP growth sufficient for full employment.
+With near-zero monetary rates, current inflation already pushes us to a negative real rate of interest, but that is still insufficiently negative, in Summers’ view, to equalize planned investment with planned saving and thereby stimulate GDP growth sufficient for full employment.
 A negative interest rate is a stunning proposal, and it takes some effort to work out its implications.

 Summers (along with other mainstream growth economists), does not accept the concept of optimal scale of the macro-economy, nor the possibility of uneconomic growth in the sense that growth in resource throughput could reduce net wealth and wellbeing.
 Nevertheless, it is at least consistent with his view that the natural rate of interest is negative.

 A positive interest rate restricts the total volume of investment but allocates it to the most productive projects.
 A negative interest rate increases volume, but allows investment in practically anything, increasing the probability that growth will be uneconomic.
 Shall we become hyper-Keynesians and push GDP growth to maintain full employment, even after growth has become uneconomic?
 Or shall we back off from growth and seek full employment by job sharing, distributive equity, and reallocation toward leisure and public goods?